Stan19/MuseProgress/README.md

 # MuseProgress
-Free interactive Windows application for beginner pianists to practice sight-reading skills.
+**MuseProgress** is free interactive Windows application for beginner pianists to practice sight-reading skills.
 Application displays sheet music and provides visual feedback as the student plays on a digital piano, synthesizer or MIDI keyboard connected to the PC via a USB-MIDI.

 The archive with **the application** is availalbe on release page: https://github.com/Stan19/MuseProgress/releases/tag/v1.0.0